How credit counseling works

 Cons

-• You’re paying for a service you can do yourself.
+- You’re paying for a service you can technically do yourself

-Ultimately, the task of disputing errors on your credit report doesn’t require any specialized skills or training; it just takes time and effort.
-It’s something you can do on your own.
+Ultimately, the task of disputing errors on your credit report doesn’t require any specialized skills or training; it just takes time and effort and is something you can do on your own.

-• A credit repair agent will only assist you in trying to dispute errors on your credit report.
-If your primary goal is to improve your credit score and you want someone else to take the lead on reviewing your reports for errors, a credit repair company might make sense.
+- A credit repair agent will assist you in trying to dispute errors on your credit report.
+If your primary goal is to improve your credit score and you want someone else to take the lead on reviewing your reports for errors, working with a credit repair company might make sense.

 FAQ